-The Mayor of London is launching a new approach to jobs and skills, to help Londoners into good jobs in sectors key to London’s recovery.
+The Mayor of London is launching a new approach to jobs and skills, focused on championing London’s skills offer and supporting Londoners into good jobs in sectors key to London’s recovery.

 We’re delighted to be supporting the North East London Health and Care Partnership (NELHCP) who have been selected to launch a Health Hub as part of the recently launched Mayor’s Academies Programme.
 The £44m programme will support Londoners to gain the skills that they need to enter good work in the health, digital, green, hospitality and creative industries.